 \subsubsection{Benders SP}

 The scenario-$s$ SP optimizes operations under the MP decisions $(\gamma^k,\sigma^k)$, fixed in the SP with dual dual multipliers $\pi^{s,k}_\gamma$ and $\pi^{s,k}_\sigma$ in \eqref{eq:TNEP:fixed_line}-\eqref{eq:TNEP:fixed_stor}.
 Each SP runs two phases: Phase I enforces load feasibility and Phase II optimizes dispatch.
 In Phase I, the SP minimizes load shed, $\sum_{i \in \N, t \in \T} \xi_{i,s,t}$.
-If the optimum exhibits load shed, the SP terminates and a feasibility cut is generated for shed underestimator $\rho$.
+If the optimum exhibits load shed, the SP terminates and an optimality cut is generated for shed underestimator $\rho$, thereafter referred to as a load-shed cut.
 If no shed occurs, the SP proceeds to Phase II to minimize $OpEx_s$ (Model \ref{model:TNEP_ptdf_subproblem}) and generate an optimality cut for $\theta_s$.
-Both feasibility and optimality cuts take an affine form, where $\psi \in \{\mathrm{I, II}\}$ indicates the Phase, $\zeta_s = \rho$ in Phase I and $\zeta_s = \theta_s$ in Phase II:
+Both load-shed and optimality cuts take an affine form, where $\psi \in \{\mathrm{I, II}\}$ indicates the Phase, $\zeta_s = \rho$ in Phase I and $\zeta_s = \theta_s$ in Phase II:

 This two-phase design prioritizes feasibility (no shed) while maintaining complete recourse via $\xi$, avoiding classical infeasibility-ray cuts which can be numerically fragile \cite{bonami2020implementing}.